 "Maintenance" means expenditures which are approved for repairs and replacements for the purpose of keeping a school facility open and safe for use or in its original condition, including repairs and replacements to a school facility's heating, lighting, ventilation, security and other fixtures to keep the facility or fixtures in effective working condition.
-Maintenance shall not
+Maintenance shall not include capital maintenance or contracted custodial or janitorial services, expenditures for the cleaning of a school facility or its fixtures, the care and upkeep of

-- 1 include capital maintenance or contracted custodial or janitorial - 2 services, expenditures for the cleaning of a school facility or its - 3 fixtures, the care and upkeep of grounds or parking lots, and the - 4 cleaning of, or repairs and replacements to, movable furnishings or - 5 equipment, or other expenditures which are not required to maintain - 6 the original condition over the school facility's useful life. - 7 Approved maintenance expenditures shall be as determined by the - 8 commissioner pursuant to regulations to be adopted by the - 9 commissioner pursuant to section 26 of P.L.2000, c.72 (C.18A:7G- - 10 26); - 11 "Materials and Systems Standards" means the development - 12 authority's "Materials and Systems Standards Manual" and - 13 "Construction Details Manual," which are: - 14 a. intended to implement standardized designs in support of - 15 repeatable, durable, and cost-effective construction of school - 16 facilities projects; - b. comprised of "Design Requirements" prescribing the approved standards for selection of materials, systems, and - equipment to be incorporated into a school facilities project; and - 20 c. comprised of "Construction Details" containing standardized - 21 construction details for the construction of school facilities projects. - 22 "Model Building Component Elements" means the development - 23 of standardized prototypical model room layouts for instructional, - 24 large group, and core component building elements. - 25 "Model Educational Specifications" means the development of: - a. room educational specifications, which describe a school's - 27 programs and activities, spatial relationships, and special - 28 environmental requirements for each space; and - b. room fit-out lists, which provide the number, type, and size - 30 of equipment, furniture, and fixtures contained in each room - 31 inclusive of the party responsible for providing them in a school - 32 facility. - 33 "Model Program Templates" means the development of - 34 programmatic models that define the number and type of rooms and - 35 spaces to be provided in a school facility. - 36 "Model school design program" means the design standards for - 37 school facilities projects comprised of the "Kit of Parts" - 38 standardized school design elements, developed by the development - 39 authority for the adaptable and scalable configuration and - 40 repeatable and efficient construction of school facilities projects, - 41 pursuant to paragraph (2) of subsection h. of section 4 of P.L.2000, - 42 c.72 (C.18A:7G-4);
+- grounds or parking lots, and the cleaning of, or repairs and replacements to, movable furnishings or equipment, or other expenditures which are not required to maintain the original condition over the school facility's useful life.
+Approved maintenance expenditures shall be as determined by the commissioner pursuant to regulations to be adopted by the commissioner pursuant to section 26 of P.L.2000, c.72 (C.18A:7G-26); - 8 "Materials and Systems Standards" means the development 9 authority's "Materials and Systems Standards Manual" and 10 "Construction Details Manual," which are: - a. intended to implement standardized designs in support of repeatable, durable, and cost-effective construction of school facilities projects;

-- "Other allowable costs" means the costs of temporary facilities, - site development, acquisition of land or other real property interests - 45 necessary to effectuate the school facilities project, fees for the services of design professionals, including architects, engineers, authority and the financing authority or the district, charter school, or renaissance school project incurred in connection with the school facilities project;
+- b. comprised of "Design Requirements" prescribing the approved standards for selection of materials, systems, and equipment to be incorporated into a school facilities project; and - c. comprised of "Construction Details" containing standardized construction details for the construction of school facilities projects. - "Model Building Component Elements" means the development of standardized prototypical model room layouts for instructional, large group, and core component building elements [.]; - "Model Educational Specifications" means the development of: - a. room educational specifications, which describe a school's programs and activities, spatial relationships, and special environmental requirements for each space; and - b. room fit-out lists, which provide the number, type, and size of equipment, furniture, and fixtures contained in each room inclusive of the party responsible for providing them in a school facility. - "Model Program Templates" means the development of programmatic models that define the number and type of rooms and spaces to be provided in a school facility [.]: - "Model school design program" means the design standards for school facilities projects comprised of the "Kit of Parts" standardized school design elements, developed by the development authority for the adaptable and scalable configuration and repeatable and efficient construction of school facilities projects, pursuant to paragraph (2) of subsection h. of section 4 of P.L.2000, c.72 (C.18A:7G-4); - "Other allowable costs" means the costs of temporary facilities, site development, acquisition of land or other real property interests necessary to effectuate the school facilities project, fees for the services of design professionals, including architects, engineers, construction managers and other design professionals, legal fees, financing costs and the administrative costs of the development authority and the financing authority or the district [, charter school, or renaissance school project] incurred in connection with the school facilities project; - "Other facilities" means athletic stadiums, swimming pools, ice rinks, any associated structures or related equipment tied to such facilities including, but not limited to, grandstands and night field lights, greenhouses, facilities used for non-instructional or non-educational purposes, and any structure, building, or facility used solely for school administration;